 We have acquired, and, as part of our growth strategy, may in the future acquire, businesses or business operations.
 We may not be able to identify suitable candidates for additional business combinations and strategic investments, obtain financing on acceptable terms for such transactions, obtain necessary regulatory approvals or otherwise consummate such transactions on acceptable terms, or at all.

-For example, we announced on November 14, 2018 that we have entered into an agreement to acquire Farelogix, a recognized innovator in the travel industry with offer management and NDC order delivery technology used by many of the world's leading airlines.
-At closing, Sabre will purchase Farelogix for \$360 million, funded by cash on hand and Revolver (as defined below in Item 1.
+For example, we announced on November 14, 2018 that we have entered into an agreement to acquire Farelogix.
+At closing, Sabre will purchase Farelogix for \$360 million, funded by cash on hand and Revolver (as defined in Item 1.
 Financial Statements, Note 4.
 Debt) borrowing.
-The acquisition is subject to customary closing conditions and regulatory approvals and is expected to close in 2019.
-Regulatory reviews are ongoing, including reviews by the U.S. Department of Justice ("DOJ") and the U.K. Competitions and Market Authority.
-We cannot assure you that the acquisition will occur on these terms or at all.
+The acquisition is subject to customary closing conditions and regulatory approvals.
+Regulatory reviews are ongoing, including reviews by the DOJ, the U.K. Competitions and Market Authority and the Canadian Competition Bureau.
+Sabre and Farelogix may fail to secure the requisite approvals in a timely manner or on terms desired or anticipated, and the acquisition of Farelogix may not close in the anticipated time frame, if at all.
+The acquisition agreement contains certain customary termination rights, including the right of either party to terminate the acquisition agreement if the acquisition has not occurred by November 14, 2019.
+Each of Sabre and Farelogix has the right to extend this termination date to December 5, 2019 under certain circumstances.

-Any acquisitions that we are able to identify and complete may also involve a number of risks, including our inability to successfully or profitably integrate, operate, maintain and manage our newly acquired operations or employees; the diversion of our management's attention from our existing business to integrate operations and personnel; possible material adverse effects on our results of operations during the integration process; becoming subject to contingent or other liabilities, including liabilities arising from events or conduct predating the acquisition that were not known to us at the time of the acquisition; and our possible inability to achieve the intended objectives of the transaction, including the inability to achieve anticipated business or financial results, cost savings and synergies.
+Any acquisitions that we are able to identify and complete may also involve a number of risks, including our inability to successfully or profitably integrate, operate, maintain and manage our newly acquired operations or employees; the diversion of our management's attention from our existing business to integrate operations and personnel; possible material adverse effects on our results of operations during the integration process; becoming subject to contingent or other liabilities, including liabilities arising from events or conduct predating the acquisition that were not known to us at the time of the acquisition; and our possible inability to achieve the intended objectives of the acquisition, including the inability to achieve anticipated business or financial results, cost savings and synergies.
 Acquisitions may also have unanticipated tax, regulatory and accounting ramifications, including recording goodwill and nonamortizable intangible assets that are subject to impairment testing on a regular basis and potential periodic impairment charges and incurring amortization expenses related to certain intangible assets.
-To consummate any of these transactions, we may need to raise external funds through the sale of equity or the save a significant amount of indebtedness, which could adversely affect our cash flow and our ability to operate our business and to fulfill our obligations under our indebtedness."
+To consummate any of these acquisitions, we may need to raise external funds through the sale of equity or the issuance of debt in the capital markets or through private placements, which may affect our liquidity and may dilute the value of our common stock.
+See "-We have a significant amount of indebtedness, which could adversely affect our cash flow and our ability to operate our business and to fulfill our obligations under our indebtedness."